anikaagarwal12/cse15l-lab-reports/LabReport5/report5.md

 Conclusion:
-The set-up of this debugging exercise was as follows:
+The set-up of this debugging exercise was as follows
 File Structure:
 ![image](https://github.com/anikaagarwal12/cse15l-lab-reports/assets/147211541/583a54d4-bbfc-4458-b64e-436d3da8be56)
 Contents of ListExamples before fixing the bug: